Get the answers to all your commission automation questions.

 What type of reporting capability does Core offer?

-Our flexible web-based reporting module, custom report designer, interactive “drag & drop” analytics, and dashboard module offer easy options for building both individualized and executive commission reports that can be accessed by payees or executives as needed.
+Our flexible web-based reporting module, custom report designer, interactive “drag & drop” analytics, and dashboard module offer easy options for building both individualized and executive commission reports that can be accessed by individual reps or executives as needed.
 A bulk email distribution engine allows you to send out multiple reports featuring individualized information with a single button click.

 Can Core track commissions based on revenue or profit?